Prajval108/Prajval108/README.md

 * Full Stack Blockchain Development
 * AI Engineering
 * Proficient in TypeScript, Python, Solidity, Golang, and more
-* Experienced in building SaaS products, microservices applications, and design systems
+* Experienced in building microservices applications and designing systems
 * Skilled in frontend and backend application structure and architecture